JTCODINGLOG/Practise/project/README.md

 For the registration, the user has to input an email as username, and it has data validation, apart from checking if the user already exists, a new validation to check email structure and domain is implemented.
 Regarding the password, the user has to input at least 8 characters, with upper and lower case, a number and include special characters.
 The user finally has to choose a security question between 4 options and an answer for that security question.
 If all is correct, a hash is generated for the password and the answer(using werzeug.security) and the 4 inputs are stores in the database "users" that now has 4 attributes.

-For the option of "remember password" the user is requested to write the right email and answer the question, then the user has to pass the 2nd step authentication inputting the right code sent to his email.
+For the option "remember password" the user is requested to write the right email and answer the question, then the user has to pass the 2nd step authentication inputting the right code sent to his email.
 A thing I would and probably will change is that once the user pass all the steps and writes a new email and new email confirmation, probably it is better to redirect the user to the home page and not the login, even being less secure, it probably provides a better experience as it is very annoying to input again username, password and a code after all that process.

-The option of "changing password" was easier as, knowing that the user had already logged in I just asked to write again the password and to write the new password.
+The option "change password" was easier as, knowing that the user had already logged in I just asked to write again the password and to write the new password.
 To make it more secure I could have added the 2nd step authentication but at that point, for some reason, I decided that it was not necessary.
 When inputting the new password, I added a function in my helpers file, assistant.py, that applied the Levenshtein distance principle.
 In this function I applied this to get the string metric that measures the difference between the two passwords, and then I compare it to the default threshold of 3.
 That means that I need to edit one of the passwords 3 times to be the same as the other password.
 This is quite moderated, and if we want to ensure that the user inputs a really different password we can always increase the threshold.

 Other functions that can be executed once the user is logged in are:
 -Delete/remove account, that clears the data from "users" table after requesting user's password and 2nd step authentication.
 Then, session is cleared, and the user is redirected to the registration page.